cds-snc/covid-alert-server/config/infrastructure/aws/README.md

 This section will demonstrate the following:

 - Continuous container builds on [new pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
-- Releasing new containers on a [successful merge](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request) to the master branch
+- Releasing new containers on a [successful merge](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request) to the main branch
 - Integrating dependency management using [Dependabot](https://dependabot.com/)

 ### Getting started with GitHub Actions